chaozhangdev/satellite-images-processing/README.md

 Remove cloud pixels and replace them by nearest non-cloud pixels.

-The method is simple based on 4 direction(up, down, left, right) "BFS" to find the nearest pixel which is not cloud pixel.
+The method is simply based on 4 direction(up, down, left, right) "BFS" to find the nearest pixel which is not cloud pixel.

 Replace the cloud pixel by this nearest pixel.